aospapp/aosp/external/python/cpython3/Doc/library/random.rst

 .. function:: gauss(mu, sigma)

-   Gaussian distribution.  *mu* is the mean, and *sigma* is the standard deviation.
+   Normal distribution, also called the Gaussian distribution.  *mu* is the mean, and *sigma* is the standard deviation.
 This is slightly faster than the :func:`normalvariate` function defined below.

    Multithreading note:  When two threads call this function simultaneously, it is possible that they will receive the